 The flexibility and technology based nature of digital learning appeals to students young and old.
 Digital learning also has the ability to transform learning that serves one type of learner into learning that is truly interactive and engages all learner types.

-With over 15 000 students studying full-time, part time or through distance leaning Rosebank College offers a carefully planned blend of both classroom instruction and online learning activities.
+With over 17 000 students studying full-time (contact), part-time (contact) or through distance learning, The IIE's Rosebank College offers a carefully planned blend of both classroom instruction and online learning activities.

 The modules of the qualifications are presented on the RCLearn system so that students can engage with real life examples, case studies and collaborative activities while they master the content and how it is applied in the world of work, while sessions with lecturers will also help to deepen learning and ensure that all students fully grasp what they need to know.